yjwu17/yjwu17.github.io/_pages/about.md

 ### **Service Activities**
+* Associate Editor for *Neurocomputing*
-* Guest Editor for *Nature Computational Science*
+* Guest Editor for *Neuromorphic Computing and Engineering*
 * Guest Editor for *IEEE Transactions on Cognitive and Developmental Systems*
-* Associate Editor for CIS-RAM 2024
-* Technical Chair for PRSC 2024
+* Technical Chair for PRSC 2024， CIS-RAM 2024
 * Program Committee Member for AAAI 2025
 * Technical Program Committee Member for IEEE GlobCon series